Kira-Legacy/resources-for-learning/README.md

 # Fun
 - Would like to have fun with the fake hacker typer? then checkout <a href = "https://hackertyper.com/"> hackertyper </a>

+# Learn Enough Command Line to be Dangerous
+- Visit the <a href = "https://www.learnenough.com/command-line-tutorial"> learn enough </a> website